CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/item_inventory/entity.md

 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Target: On use by trigger (self)</b></span> <kbd  class="tooltip" data-tooltip="string">target_on_use</kbd> :
-Fire specified target(s) when item is used by trigger (uses 'Toggle' trigger state).
+Trigger specified target(s) when item is used by trigger (uses 'Toggle' trigger state).
 Player is passed as the 'activator!'.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Target: On use by trigger (team)</b></span> <kbd  class="tooltip" data-tooltip="string">target_on_use_team</kbd> :